redis/redis-doc/docs/manual/programmability/lua-api.md

+---
-# Redis Lua API Reference
+title: "Redis Lua API reference"
+linkTitle: "Lua API"
+weight: 3
+description: >
+   Executing Lua in Redis
+aliases:
+    - /topics/lua-api
+---

 Redis includes an embedded [Lua 5.1](https://www.lua.org/) interpreter.
 The interpreter runs user-defined [ephemeral scripts](/topics/eval-intro) and [/topics/functions-intro].
 Scripts run in a sandboxed context and can only access specific Lua packages.
 This page describes the packages and APIs available inside the execution's context.